HaTT2018/hatt2018.github.io/_pages/about.md

   - /about.html
 ---

 Kaihang Zhang is currently a master student studying transportation engineering at the University of California, Berkeley.
 He is a self-motivated student who is passionate in the intelligent transportation systems.
 To be specific, his research interests include short-term traffic forecasting using transfer learning and public transportation systems.
 On top of those, he also masters coding using Python and MATLAB.
-He has rich experience in implementing deep learning models using PyTorch, Keras, Tensorflow and etc. He also has extensive experience in traffic modeling using VISSIM-COM interface through Python.<br>
+He has rich experience in implementing deep learning models using PyTorch, Keras, Tensorflow and etc. He also has extensive experience in traffic simulation using VISSIM-COM interface through Python.<br>

 Education
 ======